NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/UCSD_UQ_TMCMC.rst

 	N = N_{exp} \times \sum_{i=1}^{N_q} l_i
 	:label: eqnCalibrationTerms

 Note that quoFEM requires that the calibration data be provided in a text file separate from the script where the model is defined.
-In this text file, the number of rows corresponds to the number of experiment :math:`N_{exp}`, and the number of terms in each row (i.e., the number of columns) is equal to :math:`\sum_{i=1}^{N_q} l_i`.
+In this text file, the number of rows corresponds to the number of experiments :math:`N_{exp}`, and the number of terms in each row (i.e., the number of columns) is equal to :math:`\sum_{i=1}^{N_q} l_i`.
 Hence, the total number of calibration terms :math:`N` is equal to the product of the number of rows and number of columns in the calibration data file.

 The error-covariance matrix is a block-diagonal square matrix of size :math:`N \times N`.
 There are :math:`N_{exp} \times N_q` blocks on the diagonal.
 For each of these blocks, if it corresponds to a scalar response quantity, then a scalar variance value is used by default else, a scalar matrix (i.e., an identity matrix of size :math:`l_i \times l_i` multiplied by a scalar value) is used by default.